Student Adds Health Care Credentials to Business Experience

 Eric chose the MHA@GW program a number of reasons.

 “First, GW has a reputation as one of the top MHA programs in the country,” he said.
-“Second, the online program is accredited by the Commission of Accreditation of Healthcare Management Education (CAHME).
+“Second, the curriculum is accredited by the Commission of Accreditation of Healthcare Management Education (CAHME).
 Third, the virtual platform allows me to work full time and not have to move my family.
 Fourth, the school’s focus on leadership development is important to me.
 And finally, I wanted a program that would help me to expand my network and connections across the country.”

 When asked what advice he has for others considering an MHA degree, he said, “There is no better time to fit it in than now.
 I feel an MHA degree is very helpful for health care professionals, especially with the ever-changing industry regulations and the increasing need to be able to successfully lead health care organizations through uncertain times.”